-In case when faculties within university are not a separate legal entity this limitation is applied to each faculty and not to university.

-In case of state/regional/local government institutions (e.g. ministries, counties, municipalities, cities) this limitation is applied to different organizational departments (units) within institutions.
+In case when faculties within one university are not separate legal entities this limitation is applied to each faculty and not to university.
+In case of Chambers of commerce (gospodarske/privredne komore), when county/district/city chambers are not separate legal entities, this limitation is applied to each chamber12.

-Partnership may not be accepted when established between actors responding to the same name and belonging to the same mother organisation (e.g. two branches or "sister" organisation), irrespective of the fact that they are established in one or in each of the participating countries.
+Partnership may not be accepted when established between actors responding to the same name and belonging to the same mother organisation (e.g. two branches or "sister" organisation), irrespective of the fact that they are established in one or in each of the participating countries.13 a) they are bankrupt or being wound up, are having their affairs administered by the courts, have entered into an arrangement with creditors, have suspended business activities, are the subject of proceedings concerning those matters, or are in any analogous situation, arising from a similar procedure provided for in the national legislation or EU regulations;

-All partners must sign a Partnership Pre-Agreement in preparation phase and Partnership Agreement in implementation phase, which stipulate their rights and duties within an operation.
+Important All partners must sign a Partnership Pre-Agreement in preparation phase and Partnership Agreement in implementation phase, which stipulate their rights and duties within an operation.

-Applicants are not eligible to participate in 1st CfP if:
+Applicants are not eligible to participate in 2nd CfP if: